Research

 • Mechanical modeling of membrane-electrode assemblies and interfaces for simulating operational stresses, failure analysis and lifetime assessment

-• Projects on Clean Energy and Hydrogen Technologies
+• Projects on Clean Energy Materials and Hydrogen Technologies

-• HydroGen: PEM and AEM Electrolysis (see our capabilities)
+• HydroGen: AEM and Alkaline Electrolysis (see our capabilities)

 • CIWE: (EERC) Center for Ionomer-based Water Electrolysis